How The Holidays Affect Custom Orders For Events [Updated for 2020]

 So what, you ask?
 If you want to source lower-cost customised goods, you simply must be aware of and plan for Chinese national holidays.

-In 2019 the Chinese New Year will be officially celebrated for one week from 5-12 February.
+In 2020 the Chinese New Year will be officially celebrated for one week from 25 January to 1 February.

 However in reality, the workers travel home to their families to celebrate for several weeks over the new year.
-Factories halt mass production and even sample orders by 20 January.
-They will not start production until 28 February at the earliest, and those orders will be the ones still in the pipelines from late January.
+Factories typically halt mass production and even sample orders by 11 January.
+They will not start production until 15 February at the earliest, and those orders will be the ones still in the pipelines from late January.

-Custom decor and prop orders for mid-March events must be finalised during December, especially if you need a sample to check quality.
+Custom decor and prop orders for February events (ie Valentines Day) must be finalised during December, especially if you need a sample to check quality.

 Importing unique decor from the USA?

-This year Thanksgiving falls on 28 November.
-With the international sales event weekend of Black Friday (Friday 29 November) and Cyber Monday (2 December), there is a very tight window for delivery between then and Christmas.
+This year Thanksgiving falls on 26 November 2020.
+With the international sales event weekend of Black Friday (Friday 27 November) and Cyber Monday (30 November), there is a tight window for delivery between then and Christmas.

 This coincides with the northern winter whose massive snowstorms seem to start earlier, create more havoc and last longer every year.